 Oral care for dogs goes beyond stinky breath.
 Just like humans, dogs can develop dental problems.

 Dental disease can range from mild to severe.
 Periodontal disease — advanced dental disease that affects structures around the teeth, like the gums and jaw bone — is very common in pets, affecting nearly 80% of dogs by three years of age.
+This disease is caused by the plaque and tartar build up on your pets teeth.

 Periodontal disease can lead to pain, tooth loss, and even adverse effects on the heart and kidneys.
 For that reason, it’s very important to take care of your pal’s mouth.